 Code of Conduct

-Any form of written, social media, or verbal communication that can be offensive or harassing to any attendee, speaker or staff is not allowed at GOTO Chicago.
-Please inform a GOTO Chicago staff member if you feel a violation has taken place and the conference leadership team will address the situation.
+Any form of written (including social media) or verbal communication that can be offensive or harassing to any attendee, speaker or staff is not allowed at GOTO AI Days Chicago.
+Please inform a GOTO AI Days Chicago staff member if you feel a violation has taken place and the conference leadership team will address the situation.